banker/RedisBloom/README.md

 # 127.0.0.1:6379>
 ```

-Start a new bloom filter by adding a new item
+Create a new bloom filter by adding a new item:
 ```
 # 127.0.0.1:6379> BF.ADD newFilter foo
 (integer) 1
 ```

- Checking if an item exists in the filter
+ Check to see if an item exists in the filter:
 ```
 # 127.0.0.1:6379> BF.EXISTS newFilter foo
 (integer) 1
 ```

 ## Building and Loading RedisBloom
-In order to use this module, build it using `make` and load it into Redis.
+To use RedisBloom, build it using `make` and load it into Redis.

 ### Loading